Skip to main content

 HASCII table

 A text character is a single letter or digit or punctuation mark or graphical glyph.
-The Hybrix compiler represents characters as a BYTE number between 0 and 255.
+The Hybrix compiler represents characters as a byte number between 0 and 255.
 The standard mapping of characters for each number is called HASCII.
 It is based on the ASCII (American Standard Code for Information Interchange) and ISO/IEC 8859-1 standards, but with some differences for control characters and graphical glyphs.

 Control code meanings